ASTM D 4169 Performance Testing of Shipping Containers and Systems

 - 18: Non-Commercial government shipments per MIL-STD 2073-1

 - Write the test plan.
-ASTM D4169 outlines a number of hazard elements and test schedules to select from.
+The ASTM schedule for D 4169 outlines a number of hazard elements and test schedules to select from.
 They include types of dynamics testing and climatic testing:

 - Schedule A: Handling, manual and mechanical.
 Manual handling includes loading, unloading, stacking, sorting or palletizing.
 The main hazards from these activities are the impacts caused by dropping or throwing.
 Several test method options are permitted.
 These include free-fall and simulated drop test using shock machines.

-- Schedule B: Warehouse stacking.
-This package test method determines the ability of the shipping unit to withstand compressive loads.
+- Schedule B: Warehouse stacking test method determines the ability of the shipping unit to withstand compressive loads.
 These loads occur during warehouse storage or vehicle transport.

-- Schedule C: Vehicle stacking.
-The required loading must consider the effects of the length of time in storage.
+- Schedule C: Vehicle stacking test requires that the loading must consider the effects of the length of time in storage.
 Other considerations include container stacking pattern, container strength variability, method of load transport and vibration.
 Environmental impacts such as moisture content and temperature must also be considered.

 - Schedule D: Stacked vibration.
 This test method determines the ability to withstand vertical vibration and the compression resulting from vehicle stacking as simulated by an ASTM vibration test.

 - Schedule E: Vehicle vibration.
 This vibration does not include the compression from vehicle stacking.
 Acceptable vibration testing can include sine vibration and random vibration.

 - Schedule F: Load testing services such as loose load vibration.
 This simulates the repetitive shocks that occur during transportation of bulk or loose loads.

 - Schedule G: Rail switching.
 There are various acceleration levels and compression forces that occur during rail switching operations.

-- Schedule I: Low pressure hazard.
+- Schedule I: Low pressure hazard testing.
 The reduction in pressure when packaged products are transported via certain methods must be accounted for.
 These methods include feeder aircraft or by ground over mountain passes.